 Independent Panel on Career Pathways for Teachers

-As part of the ambition to develop a school and teacher led education system, Independent Panel on Career Pathways for Teachers has been established to identify exciting, flexible pathways and opportunities for teachers, including head teachers.
-The Panel will be conducting a 'call for evidence' and stakeholder engagement from September to October, from which recommendations will be drafted and presented in a report to the Scottish Negotiating Committee for Teachers on 30 May 2019.
+As part of the ambition to develop a school and teacher led education system, Independent Panel on Career Pathways for Teachers was established to identify exciting, flexible pathways and opportunities for teachers, including head teachers.
+The Panel conducted a 'call for evidence' and stakeholder engagement, from which recommendations were drafted and presented in a report to the Scottish Negotiating Committee for Teachers on 30 May 2019.

 Teaching Scotland's Future (TSF), published in January 2011, outlined many areas for improving teacher education.
 Progress has been made in developing a spectrum of career-long professional learning for teachers including: revised teaching standards, mentoring guidance and revised professional review and development guidance.